Savannah Magazine

 The senior star running back for Benedictine Military School is one of the city’s stellar students.

+Photography by Cedric Smith.
+Compiled by Sarah Taylor Asquith, Amy Paige Condon and Maggie Harney

 There’s never a need for boring small talk with these statement pieces on your wall.
-From roaming textures to daring layers, these made-in-Savannah masterpieces will give your guests more than a few reasons to gab.
-Compiled by Maggie Harney

-Mary Jo Bochner, interior designer and founder of Bochner Design, shares how to create a party space that’s equal parts comfortable and luxurious.

 Hot List